Our real estate practice has been a critical focus for Thrift McLemore since the founding of the firm.

-Our team is well versed in commercial real estate leases and purchases, working one-on-one with clients to review potential lease contracts and to handle negotiations to protect from future liabilities.
+Our team is well versed in commercial real estate leases and purchases.
+We work one-on-one with our clients to review potential lease contracts and protect clients from future liabilities.
 We can also assist in all aspects of leasing a commercial building – including negotiating commissions, leasing agreements, development agreements, construction contracts, and other landlord concerns.

-When a client decides to build rather than purchasing or leasing an existing real estate building, the risk of construction disputes are much higher.
-Even when leasing or purchasing an existing building to accommodate the client’s commercial or residential needs, construction disputes can arise that delay completion of the project—incurring additional costs and difficulties with the project and disrupting the time of completion.
-Our real estate attorneys are highly experienced when it comes to handling construction delays, working to diffuse the situation and earning back valuable time for our clients by closing the dispute swiftly and efficiently, especially if previous mediation has been unsuccessful.
+When a client decides to build rather than purchase or lease an existing real estate building, it increases the risk of construction defects.
+Leasing or purchasing an existing building can also lead to defects —incurring additional costs, delays, and challenges.
+Our real estate attorneys are experienced in handling construction defects.
+We will work to diffuse the situation swiftly and efficiently, earning back valuable time for our clients.